Welcome to EATS

 EATS Bulletin Board

 The 19th ETAT conference is hosted by the University of Central Lancashire at its Cyprus campus on 6-8 April 2022.
-Submissions to regular panels and the Young Scholar Award of this conference are now closed.
-Master's students are welcome to submit to MA panels till the deadline of 31st October.
-Please check submission details here and use this form for submission.
+Please check here for details.

 Brill will publish all research and review articles by authors affiliated to a UK institution in Open Access, at no cost to the author.
 Please click here for details.